UNISON calls on government to fund a proper NHS pay rise

-You may have seen some speculation that the government will attach strings to any NHS pay rise.
-UNISON is saying come and talk to us about what this means, and about our proposals for a better NHS pay structure because we are willing to listen.
+The Chancellor has now said in his Budget that additional money could be made available to fund pay ‘modernisation.’
+UNISON is saying come and talk to us about what this means, and about our proposals for a better NHS pay structure.

 We want to:

 - Make it quicker and easier to get to the top of the Band and earn the full rate for the job

 - Improve the pay structure for those on the lowest pay